raspberrypilearning/turtle-snowflakes/worksheet.md

 elsa.color("cyan")
 ```

 *Note: The spelling of colour is different in other countries.
-In the US it is spelled 'color' and in Python it is spelled in the American way for it to work.*
+In the US it is spelled 'color' and in Python it has to be spelled in the American way for it to work.*

 I have chosen to use the colour **cyan** but you can use any from this list: